 - USDA Forest Service‘s activity guide offers fun and engaging activities for young children.

 - The National Recreation and Park Association‘s activities for teaching kids about conservation are terrific.
-They include among their awareness-raising activities, a “litter hike” and building a compost bin.
+Among their awareness-raising activities they include a “litter hike” and building a compost bin.

 - Water Use It Wisely‘s game page includes interactive games and quizzes to teach kids about water conservation.